platformsh/platformsh-docs/reference/platform-app-yaml.md

 ### Disk

-The `disk` defines the size of the persistent disk size of the application in MB.
+The `disk` defines the size of the persistent disk of the application in MB.

 > **Note**
-> The minimal recommended disk size is 256MB.
+> The minimum recommended disk size is 256MB.
 If you see the error `UserError: Error building the project: Disk size may not be smaller than 128MB`, increase the size to 256MB.

 ### Mounts